Chaudhary Sarfraz Afzal: Early life and education

-He was born on 11 July 1975 in Rawalpindi.
+Chaudhary Sarfraz Afzal was born on 11 July 1975 in Rawalpindi.
 He then graduated in 2002 from Bahauddin Zakariya University and has a degree in Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-6 (Rawalpindi-VI) in the 2008 Pakistani general election.
+Afzal was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-6 (Rawalpindi-VI) in the 2008 Pakistani general election.
 He received 40,626 votes and defeated Muhammad Basharat Raja of Pakistan Muslim League (Q) (PML-Q).
 In the same election, he ran for the seat of the National Assembly of Pakistan as an independent candidate from Constituency NA-52 (Rawalpindi-III) but was unsuccessful against Nisar Ali Khan.

 From 2008 to 2013, he served as a political adviser to the Chief Minister of Punjab, Shehbaz Sharif.

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-6 (Rawalpindi-VI) in by-polls held in August 2013.
+Afzal was re-elected to the Provincial Assembly of the Punjab as a candidate of PML-N from Constituency PP-6 (Rawalpindi-VI) in by-polls held in August 2013.
 He received 30,065 votes and defeated Wasiq Qayyum Abbasi, a candidate of Pakistan Tehreek-e-Insaf (PTI).

 In December 2013, he was appointed as Parliamentary Secretary for youth affairs, archaeology and tourism.
 Further, he led the Youth Wing of PML-N as President of its Punjab chapter alongside Muhammad Safdar Awan, inducting over 100,000 youth into party ranks.

+On 18 November 2020, Azfal was arrested by Anti-Corruption Establishment Punjab, accused of trading property illegally.
+He was transferred to hospital as he was suffering from heart disease at the time of his arrest.
+On 22 November, he was granted bail.
-Following the 2024 Pakistani general election, he formally resigned from PML-N, citing ideological differences with its leadership.

-In September 2024, he joined Awaam Pakistan on the invitation of former Prime Minister Shahid Khaqan Abbasi.
+Following the 2024 Pakistani general election, Afzal formally resigned from PML-N, citing ideological differences with its leadership.
+In September 2024, he joined Awaam Pakistan (AP) on the invitation of former Prime Minister Shahid Khaqan Abbasi.
+In March 2026, he was elected to the AP's National General Council.

+In September 2026, Afzal announced he was resigning his membership of AP, citing "unacceptable and humilating behaviour" from Abbasi.
+Afzal said he wished the party "the very best and good luck for the future".